wajidaliit/nusifat/README.md

 ### Description

-This is a Next.js(TypeScript) project for creating a website with dynamic content and responsive design.
+This is a Next.js(TypeScript) + Tailwind css project for creating a website with dynamic content and responsive design.

 ## Prerequisites